-- What debt financing is
+- What is debt financing?

-- The advantages of debt financing
+- Advantages of debt financing

-- The drawbacks of debt financing
+- The disadvantages of debt financing

 - Alternatives to debt financing